“Learning for everyone, learning from everyone.”

 - Protective Behaviours (taught through use of ‘The Taking Care Project’)

 - Swimming lessons for all KS2 classes.
+(This is temporarily put on hold, in line with Government Guidelines.
+2020)

 - A Modern Foreign Language (predominantly French, though also covering Spanish and German) taught weekly in all Key Stage 2 classes by a specialist teacher.